kafka-dev/kafka/clients/csharp/README.md

 This is a .NET implementation of a client for Kafka using C#.
 It provides for a basic implementation that covers most basic functionalities to include a simple Producer and Consumer.

+The .NET client will wrap Kafka server error codes to the `KafkaException` class.
 Exceptions are not trapped within the library and basically bubble up directly from the TcpClient and it's underlying Socket connection.
-Clients using this library should look to do their own exception handling.
+Clients using this library should look to do their own exception handling regarding these kinds of errors.

 ## Producer